 CLF is calling on states to adopt a drinking water standard that protects residents from exposure to PFAS.
 There are established treatment technologies available that can be installed in public water systems to remove PFAS compounds from drinking water, and CLF’s petitions are requesting that each state implement these solutions.

-The organization has filed petitions in Connecticut, Maine, Massachusetts, Vermont and New Hampshire.
-CLF will be sending a petition for rulemaking to the Rhode Island Department of Health in the coming weeks.
+The organization has filed petitions in Connecticut, Maine, Massachusetts, Vermont, Rhode Island, and New Hampshire.

 For more information about CLF’s fight to protect New Englanders from toxic chemicals in drinking water, click here.